econya/yosis/doc/knowledgebase.md

 * form submission (simple captcha) with [InvisibleCaptcha](https://github.com/markets/invisible_captcha) (alternative to checkout might be [HoneypotCaptcha](https://github.com/curtis/honeypot-captcha))
 * general flooding protection using [Rack::Attack]()

+### StimulusJS

+While Rails 6 and stimulusjs via sprockets might seem like an odd idea, it works pretty well with a workaround (to transpile es6 to es5): include babel and do not name your js files \*.js but \*.es6 .

 #### Database switching